 The disaster wiped out the German-American community that was celebrating its annual outing aboard the ship.
 It was New York City’s greatest fire tragedy until the World Trade Center towers fell September 11, 2001.

 It all started well.
 Construction started on the ship in December 1890, and she was launched just four months later in 1891.
 She was a steam-powered sidewheeler 235’ long and worked as an excursion boat.

-At the time of the accident, the owners of the ship ran her in a poorly maintained condition with her ship and crew utterly unprepared for an emergency.
+At the time of the accident, the owners of the ship ran her in a poorly maintained condition with the ship and crew utterly unprepared for an emergency.